discord-php/DiscordPHP/README.md

 ### Documentation

-There is currently no documentation but it will be coming soon (when I get some time).
-If you don't know how to do something look through the code or message me on Discord (information below).
+I have generated documentation which can be viewed [here](https://teamreflex.github.io/DiscordPHP).
+The code is well documentated so feel free to read through it if you want.

+If you have any questions feel free to message me on Discord which can be viewed below.

 ### Help